rreece/markdown-memo/04-bibliographies.md

     <!-- REFERENCES -->

-Pages without such a comment will not get an autmoatic references section, but the complete pdf document will autmatically still have a complete References section at the end as long as `dorefs: true` is set in `meta.yaml`.
+Pages without such a comment will not get an automatic References section, but the complete pdf document will automatically still have a complete References section at the end as long as

+    dorefs: true

+is set in `meta.yaml`.